Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/lin_alg/vector_matrix.rst

 ============================

 All Linear Algebra related functions and operations are placed in the LinAlg Module.
-LinAlg is based on an altered subset of the boost linear algebra system `uBLAS <http://www.boost.org/doc/libs/release/libs/numeric>`_ This tutorial will give a short introduction to the library and how it is used in Shark.
+LinAlg is based on an heavily altered subset of the boost linear algebra system `uBLAS <http://www.boost.org/doc/libs/release/libs/numeric>`_ This tutorial will give a short introduction to the library and how it is used in Shark.